icesmith/android-text-resolver/README.md

 # Description
 The plugin allows you to refer one string from another.
+The plugin [located](https://plugins.gradle.org/plugin/com.icesmith.androidtextresolver) on Gradle plugin portal.
 # Integration
 Just add the next code into you app or library module level build.gradle
 ```gradle